Watlington Hill short walk

 Return to the main path and continue downhill, turning slightly right, until you reach a solid-looking backless wooden bench on your right close to the top of the White Mark.
 This is an excellent spot to enjoy views towards Watlington and to the Oxford Vale beyond The Watlington White Mark.

 In 1764, local squire Edward Horne gave Watlington a more unusual talking point.
 He felt that the Norman parish church of St. Leonard, when viewed from his home, would be more impressive if it had a spire.
 To create the illusion, he designed the 270 foot steeple-shaped Watlington White Mark, which he had cut into the chalk escarpment of Watlington Hill, perfectly placed to complete his view.
 (Trees now obscure much of the view.)
 The White mark is just one of around fifty hill figures in England.

-After enjoying the views and having a look at the White Mark, continue the walk by turning left and heading slightly uphill on a faint diagonal path (heading at about 45 degrees from the path you walked down to reach the bench).
+After enjoying the views and having a look at the White Mark, continue the walk by turning left and heading slightly uphill on a faint diagonal path (heading at about 45 degrees from the path you walked down to reach a bench).
 After 50m you pass through a line of thorn trees - watch out for the rabbit burrow here!
 Bear right to follow a more distinct path now heading across the slope and slightly downhill.
 Eventually the path bends to the left and then runs just below an area of dark green yew woodland.
 A bit further on, it winds its way through another area of yew woodland, emerging at two parallel crossing paths, close to a gate, which is on your right.

 Turn left and uphill onto either the sunken path that runs along the edge of the yew woodland, or the more open path that runs parallel to it.
 50m from the gate, ignore a small path leading right.